linkerd/linkerd/linkerd/docs/routers.md

 A prefix may contain wildcards (`*`) and capture variables (`{foo}`) which can be referenced in some client parameters.
-If a client matches more than one config's prefix, all parameters from the matching configs will be applied, with parameters from later configs taking precedence.
+If a client matches more than one config's prefix, all parameters from the matching configs will be applied, with parameters defined later in the configuration file taking precedence over those defined earlier.

-<a name="client-parameters"></a>
 ### Client Parameters

 <aside class="notice">